swup/docs/src/docs/other/common-issues.md

 The official way to solve this is using the [head-plugin](/plugins/head-plugin/) which will update the head tag on each visit.
 To tackle this at the root level, consider using XML sitemaps to index your site.

-## Improving accessibility

-Since we're dynamically re-rendering parts of the page, it's ideal to add `aria-live="polite"` attribute to the swup containers for screen readers.
-Unfortunately, this attribute [cannot be added dynamically](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) after page load to work, so it needs to be added manually.